-- 6. Install the new blade onto the blade assembly: - Pull back either end of the blade assembly. - Place the side of the blade not labeled "LOCK" on the end of the blade assembly, and slide the blade onto the assembly until it is fully installed. - 7.
+- 5. Align the slots in the new blade with the retaining edges on the holder, then slide the blade onto the holder.
+Keep about 1 inch of the holder extended from the blade assembly so you can reinstall the cover. - 6.
+Reinstall the cover onto the blade assembly. - 7.
 Slide the wiper blade assembly onto the wiper arm.
 Make sure it locks in place. - 8.
-Reinstall the cover onto the blade assembly. - 9.
-Make sure the blade is completely installed and that its edge is not bunched up. - 10.Lower the wiper arm down against the windshield, the passenger's side first, then the driver's side.
+Lower the wiper arm down against the windshield, the passenger's side first, then the driver's side.